fortrabbit/help/docs/install-laravel-7.md

 $ php artisan migrate --force
 ```

-If you are using the Universal or the Pro Stack, you can [execute remote commands via SSH](/remote-ssh-execution-pro).
+If you are using the Universal or the Professional Stack, you can [execute remote commands via SSH](/remote-ssh-execution-pro).
 For example:

 ```bash
 # remote execution